mirko06854/ReservationSystemMirko/README.md

 I employ regular expressions to split and validate time (hours/minutes) input, ensuring accurate and reliable data processing.

 ---
+## New Calendar ideas:

+I have implemented a new calendar in the "back" package, accessible by setting the source in the .pom file to "back/ReservationCalendar" at line 25 within the <mainClass></mainClass> tags.
+The concept behind this implementation is that upon clicking each day, the GUI from the "main_merged" package will open, allowing users to reserve a table for the selected day.
+Moreover, the system is designed so that when changing days and returning to the previously selected day, the reservation will still be retained.

 ## Learning outcomes: